 The quantifiers \(\forall\) and \(\exists\) have higher precedence than all logical operators from propositional calculus.

-NOTE: We can distribute \(\forall\) over conjugation and \(\exists\) over disjunction, however we cannot distribute \(\forall\) over disjunction now can distribute \(\exists\) over conjuction
+NOTE: We can distribute \(\forall\) over conjunction and \(\exists\) over disjunction, however we cannot distribute \(\forall\) over disjunction nor can we distribute \(\exists\) over conjunction

 Example: